- Explain opportunity cost

 Since resources are limited, every time you make a choice about how to use them, you are also choosing to forego other options.
 Economists use the term opportunity cost to indicate what must be given up to obtain something that’s desired.
 A fundamental principle of economics is that every choice has an opportunity cost.
 If you sleep through your economics class (not recommended, by the way), then the opportunity cost is the learning you miss.
 If you spend your income on video games, then you cannot spend it on movies.
 If you choose to marry one person, then you give up the opportunity to marry anyone else.
 In short, opportunity cost is all around us.

 The idea behind opportunity cost is that the cost of one item is the lost opportunity to do or consume something else; in short, opportunity cost is the value of the next best alternative.

-Since people must choose, they inevitably face trade-offs in which they have to give up things they desire to get other things they desire more.
+Since people must choose, they inevitably face trade-offs in which they have to give up things that they desire in order to get other things that they desire more.

 Watch this video to see some more examples and to develop a deeper understanding of opportunity cost.